-- A. Bereavement Leave: A Full-Time employee may be excused from work for up to five (5) work days for the death of an immediate family member, as outlined below, and shall be paid their regular rate of pay for the scheduled work hours missed.
-In the event of the death of an employee's spouse, domestic partner, child, or parent, the employee shall, upon request, be granted five (5) additional days of paid bereavement leave.
-Additional leave may be granted by the employer's supervisor but will be unpaid or will be paid through the utilization of EPL. - B. For purposes of this article only, immediate family is defined to mean spouse, domestic partner, child, parent, sibling, parent-in-law, grandparent, and grandchild. - C. Leave without pay: An employee may be granted a leave of absence without pay at the discretion of the Town Manager.
-Employees who are granted a leave of absence may not accumulate EPL time.
+- A. Bereavement Leave: A full time employee may be excused from work for up to three (3) work days for the death of an immediate family member, as outlined below, and shall be paid his or her regular rate of pay for the scheduled work hours missed.
+Additional leave may be granted by the employer's supervisor, but will be unpaid. - i.
+For purposes of this article only, immediate family is defined to mean spouse, parents, child, brothers, sisters, mother-in-law, father-in-law, grandfather, grandmother and grandchild. - B. Leave without pay: An employee may be granted a leave of absence without pay at the discretion of the Town Administrator, with the approval of the Board of Selectmen. - C. Family Medical Leave: An employee who has been employed for 12 consecutive months and has worked 1,250 hours during that period is entitled to a total of twelve (12) weeks of family medical leave in any twelve (12) month period.
+Leave shall be unpaid unless the employee has accumulated vacation or paid time off to apply to the leave request.
+The employee must give at least thirty (30) days notice of intended date upon which family medical leave will commence and terminate, unless prevented by medical emergency from giving such notice.
+The employee is entitled to be restored to the position held by the employee when the leave began or an equivalent position with equivalent pay and benefits.